USS Devilfish

 USS Devilfish (SS/AGSS-292), a Balao-class submarine, was a ship of the United States Navy named for the devil fish.

 Construction and commissioning

 Devilfish was launched on 30 May 1943 by Cramp Shipbuilding Company, Philadelphia, Pennsylvania, sponsored by Mrs. Frank W. Fenno Jr., and commissioned on 1 September 1944.

 Service history

 Devilfish aided the training program of the Fleet Sonar School at Key West from 18 October-2 November 1944.
 She reached Pearl Harbor on 2 December.
-On the last day of the year, she sailed on her first war patrol, putting into Saipan to refuel from 12–15 January 1945.
+On the last day of the year, she sailed on her first war patrol, putting into Saipan to refuel from 12 to 15 January 1945.